ECCC-MSC/open-data/canada.ca_upcoming/licence/readme_en.md

 ## 9. Versioning

-This is version 2.0 of Environment and Climate Change Canada Data Server End-use Licence.
+This is version 2.0 of Environment and Climate Change Canada data servers End-use Licence.
 The Information Provider may make changes to the terms of this licence from time to time and issue a new version of the licence.
 Your use of the Information will be governed by the terms of the licence in force as of the date you accessed the Information.